muzakker/Clinic-Management-System-A-Java-Swing-Based-Desktop-Application/README.md

 # Partial-Clinic-Management-System
-A Simple GUI Based Object Oriented Program using Java Swing.
-It was done as a project for Object Oriented Programming-1 (Java) course during Fall-2019.
-It is a Partial Clinic Management System that implements the four pillars of Object Oriented Programming: Encapsulation, Abstraction, Inheritance and Polymorphism and shows a database connectivity using MySQL.
+A GUI based application implementing Object-Oriented concepts using Java Swing.
+It was completed as a project for Object-Oriented Programming-1 (Java) during Fall-2019.

 # Features